-You may be more vulnerable than the general population to certain microbial contaminants, such as Cryptosporidium, in drinking water.
+ou may be more vulnerable than the general L population to certain microbial contaminants, such as Cryptosporidium, in drinking water.
 Infants, some elderly, or immunocompromised persons such as those undergoing chemotherapy for cancer; those who have undergone organ transplants; those who are undergoing treatment with steroids; and people with HIV/AIDS or other immune system disorders can be particularly at risk from infections.
 You should seek advice about drinking water from your physician or health care provider.
-Additional guidelines on appropriate means to lessen the risk of infection by Cryptosporidium are available from the Safe Drinking Water Hotline at (800) 426-4791.
+Additional guide- lines on appropriate means to lessen the risk of infection by Cryptosporidium are available from the Safe Drinking Water Hotline at (800) 426-4791.

-Lead in Home Plumbing
+Lead in HomePlumbing

-If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
+fpresent, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 This water supply is responsible for providing high-quality drinking water, but we cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to two minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline at (800) 426-4791 or www. epa.gov/safewater/lead.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water source water assessment for your drinking water A sources is currently being updated by the Texas Commission on Environmental Quality (TCEQ).
+This information describes the susceptibility and types of constituents that may come into contact with your drinking water sources based on human activities and natural conditions.
+The information contained in the assessment allows us to focus source water protection strategies.

+Hotline at (800) 426-4791 or www.
+Epa.gov/safewater/lead